kperusko/cheatsheet/linux.md

 git checkout foobar (switch to branch foobar) git clone -b foo file:///root/bar (clone branch foo from a local file)

+git diff origin/master HEAD (diff the commited local changes with master branch on origin repo) git rebase -i origin/master (interactive rebase to "squash" the commited changes on your local repo - WARNING - this changes history so use it only when you didn't push your changes to other repos)

 !!!!!!!!!!!!!!!!!!!!!
 HG
 !!!!!!!!!!!!!!!!!!!!!